-We begin the analysis by formulating a model in which a government issues long-term bonds in international markets, has limited commitment, and can endogenously default on its debt obligations.
-In the event of default, the government faces exogenous output losses and market exclusion.
-We depart from standard models by introducing a rich yet flexible investor demand structure with multiple investor types, explicitly distinguishing between active and passive investors.
-As in Gabaix and Koijen (2021), we assume that active investors operate under a mandate that dictates how they allocate funds across a finite set of bonds.
-For example, the mandate might require investors to adjust their holdings based on bonds' expected returns but imposes limits on the extent of these adjustments.
-This flexible specification generates a downward-sloping demand for active investors.
-On the other hand, passive investors are perfectly inelastic as they just replicate the composition of a benchmark index.
+We begin the analysis by formulating a model in which a government issues long-term bonds in international markets, lacks commitment, and can endogenously default on its debt obligations.
+We depart from standard sovereign debt models by introducing a richer investor demand structure featuring price-elastic investors.
+In doing so, our framework provides a bridge between the sovereign debt literature and a growing demand-based asset pricing literature that emphasizes the role of demand forces in determining asset prices.
+As in Gabaix and Koijen (2021), we assume that investors operate under mandates that govern how they allocate funds across a finite set of bonds.
+For example, a mandate may require active investors to adjust their holdings in response to changes in expected excess returns, while limiting the magnitude of these adjustments.
+Alternatively, it may prescribe tracking the composition of a benchmark index, resulting in passive demand.
+This flexible structure introduces multiple investor types, gives rise to a downward-sloping demand curve, and allows us to derive an expression for bond prices as a function of expected repayment, default risk, and quantity demanded.